-On November 5, 2018, the Public Staff filed a Joint Motion to Excuse Witnesses from appearing at the November 8, 2018, evidentiary hearing, stating that the Public Staff and DENC had reached agreement on all issues in this docket, and that all parties had agreed to waive cross-examination of each other's witnesses.

-Also on November 5, 2018, the matter came on for the public witness hearing as scheduled.
+On November 5, 2018, the Public Staff filed a Joint Motion to Excuse Witnesses from appearing at the November 8, 2018, evidentiary hearing, stating that they had reached agreement on all issues in this docket and had agreed to waive cross-examination of each other's witnesses.
+Also on November 5, 2018, the matter came for public hearing as scheduled.
 No public witnesses appeared at the hearing.